Oru Nadigaiyin Vaakkumoolam

-Oru Nadigaiyin Vaakkumoolam is a 2012 Indian Tamil-language drama film, written and directed by Rajkrishna.
+Oru Nadigaiyin Vaakkumoolam is a 2012 Indian Tamil-language film, written and directed by Rajkrishna.
 The film stars Sonia Agarwal, with Kabil, Sathan, Urmila Unni, Rajkapoor, Kovai Sarala, and Ganja Karuppu in supporting roles.
 The music for the film was composed by Aathish with cinematography by Naga Krishnan and editing by B. S. Vasu.
 The film was released on 10 February 2012.

 Plot

 The movie begins with a scribe named Rita searching for the actress Anjali.
 Anjali had disappeared after being a famous heroine.
 All searches to find this actress ended up as a failure.
 After the journalist finds her after many feats of hardships, there is a flashback revealing Anjali's travails.
 Being the daughter of a poor folk artiste named Devarajulu, her mother has been going to places to make her daughter an actress and reached Kodambakkam.
 After painfully climbing stairs and being rejected in every studio in Kodambakkam and Vadapalani, they agree on casting couch unhappily.
 However, Anjali gets her heroine role and makes it her debut after a compromise.
 This leads to a greed change in her mother to get money and leaves her in debt.
 After being humiliated by people in the industry exploiting her, she takes one of the film's extreme decisions.
 Thus, her discussions and other events lead up to the climax of the movie.